This page covers:

 - Information for ‘at-risk’ groups

-Ireland is now in Phase 2 of the Roadmap for Reopening Society and Business.
-The message is to stay local: travel either within your county, or within 20 kilometres of home.
-Continue to avoid unnecessary journeys.
+Ireland is now in Phase 3 of the Roadmap for Reopening Society and Business.
+The message is to stay local, and continue to avoid unnecessary journeys.

 Under the government roadmap, organised outdoor exercise, sporting, cultural or social activities of up to 15 people may take place – subject to appropriate social distancing and hygiene measures.